BlakeIsMyWaifu/dnd-backend/README.md

 To get around this you must launch in manual mode so you can login with Twitch.
 To change to manual mode change `manualMode` to `true` in `config.js` You must login with Twitch because the other two don't allow login to browsers that are automated.
-The session data will be saved automaticly meaning it will log in to your Twitch account each time.
+The session data will be saved automatically meaning it will log in to your Twitch account each time.
 If you link your Twitch to your normal Google or Apple account then it will be the same account.
 This also allows you to view otherwise private characters that you otherwise wouldn't have been able to do.